 Here are the main types of Air Conditioning Systems that you should consider for your home.

-In simplest terms, a split system is an air conditioning system that is designed to work in individual areas of your home, instead of working in your entire home at the same time.
+In simplest terms, a split air conditioning system is an air conditioning system that is designed to work in individual areas of your home, instead of working in your entire home at the same time.
 It’s a very flexible air conditioning system that lets you cool or heats a single room, as the need arises.

 Need to keep your baby comfortable?
 Then heat or cool your nursery.